 Like Dubrovnik pizza, pasta is a cheap option that will not disappoint.
 Most restaurants will serve the delicious basics in large portions, tasting like it’s (almost) fresh from Italy.
 There are a few spaghetterias in the Old Town that are a little more sophisticated too, but I suggest saving your Kuna for the city’s seafood, dining on pasta and pizza out of the Old Town.

-Buono and Scala are two restaurants on Lapad that will satisfy your appetite with pizza, pasta, and in Scala’s case, Mexican food too.
+Buono and Scala are two restaurants in the Lapad neighbourhood that will satisfy your appetite with pizza, pasta, and in Scala’s case, Mexican food too.
 You’ll find a few “Mexican” restaurants in Lapad, but Scala by far is the cheapest and tastiest if you want a little Latin flavor while in the Balkans.

 At Buono, the classic Buono pizza with arugula and prosciutto, the Dalmatian pizza with regional ham, and the spaghetti carbonara are delicious choices.